Do Dogs Follow Bad Advice — Or Ignore It?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Do you feel like your dog is always ignoring you?
-Well, if you’ve noticed your dog giving you side-eye, maybe you’re giving them some bad advice.
-At least that’s according to a group of Yale researchers.
-They suggest that while dogs are keen on following our lead, they’ll ignore lousy advice that doesn’t serve their best interests.
-But let’s look into how they arrived at this claim, which isn’t supported by the data.
+Do you feel like your dog is ignoring you?
+Well, maybe that’s because you’re giving them some bad advice.
+At least that’s what a group of Yale researchers propose.
+They suggest that, as much as dogs like to follow our lead, dogs are free-thinkers, and they’ll ignore lousy tips that don’t serve their best interests.
+But there are a few holes in their argument.
+So, let’s look into how they arrived at this claim, which isn’t necessarily supported by the data.

 Researchers were looking to explore something called “overimitation” in dogs.
 In humans, children will overimitate when they perform all the steps they have been shown, even when some of them are unnecessary.
 This uncritical copying of the behavior they observe may allow kids to minimize the amount of trial-and-error learning they must do.